 To compare torch performance in an empirical way, I measured the time it took to heat one spot on a 12-inch-long steel spike enough that it turned bright red and soft.
 After 4 minutes, my ordinary propane torch had just barely heated the spike to a dull, red glow, allowing a small amount of slow bending under hand pressure.
-By contrast, the Quickfire heated the same spike to a bright red heat in only 45 seconds, softening the metal enough to make bending easy.
-This thing is way hotter than anything in its class.
-Take a look at a video I made all about the BernzOmatic Quickfire Hand Torch.
+By contrast, the TS8000 heated the same spike to a bright red heat in only 45 seconds, softening the metal enough to make bending easy.
+This thing is way hotter than anything else in its class that I’ve seen.
+Learn more about the torch and buy it here.

 I hope you found this useful.
 Please consider helping me cover the cost of creating and publishing content like this.
 Click the “buy me a coffee” button below for a safe, simple and fast way to make a contribution.
 Thanks for helping keep this website up and running.